 Earning Mastery Points for each weapon is a key part of New World Character Progression.
 It’s important to point out here that each weapon maxes out at level 20, and each weapon has a total of 19 abilities on each tree, totaling 38 abilities.
 This means that you can not learn every skill the weapon has to offer and will have to choose which abilities you want in your build.

 You are not limited to going down one tree or the other, so you could decide to put, for example, in the hatchet weapon mastery trees, 10 points into the berserk tree and 10 points into the throwing tree if you wanted to go that route.

 Each tree within a weapon mastery has 3 active abilities.
 You can equip 2 weapons, and switch between those weapons in combat.
 This gives you 6 active abilities to cycle through during combat, with each having a separate cooldown.

 Each weapon in the game also scales off of different attributes.
 Some of the weapons scale off of a single attribute while others have both a primary and secondary attribute.
 Listed below are the weapons and what attributes they scale with.
-Primary Attribute listed first and secondary attribute is listed second.
+The primary Attribute is listed first and the secondary attribute is listed second.